Lolle2000la/Image-Sort/docs/help.md

         _Use it by dragging the slider._

     * "Feedback": Opens the issues page on GitHub.
-You can give feedback there
+You can give feedback there.

         _Use it by pressing the feedback button._
 3. Now try out all those features.
 Try doing all this stuff with the keyboard only.
 Once you are good,